JanMalch/shed/README.md

 ## About

-Shed is persists your `Timber` logs in a database, and provides an Activity to view and export them.
+Shed persists your `Timber` logs in a database, and provides an Activity to view and export them.

-Thus, making it useful for internal apps or hobby projects.
+Use it for hobby projects or internal apps, without access to a proper remote logging system.
 You most likely don't want to use it in a real production app.

 ## Installation